 Love, respect, and kindness are never oppressive when these are authentic and firmly rooted in a healthy family environment.
 Unfortunately, what some call "love" happens to be a distorted kind of compulsion to control another person.
-That ends up being destructive of freedom and of growth.
+That ends up being most destructive of freedom and of growth.
 Children cannot grow to become responsible persons in that kind of environment.

-The mystery of Christian marriage (called a sacrament in Catholic tradition) envelops persons and their most intimate relationships in the power and healing energies of Jesus Christ, the Lord of our Redemption.
+The mystery of Christian marriage (called a sacrament in the Catholic tradition) envelops persons and the most intimate relationships in the power and healing energies of Jesus Christ, the Lord of our Redemption.

-(See: The Catechism: #2201-13, 2232-33.)

-© 2017 Rev. Clement D. Thibodeau.
+See The Catechism # 2201-13, 2232-33 @2017 by Rev. Clement D. Thibodeau.
 All rights reserved.